barteh/react-withservice/README.md

 [![GitHub version](https://badge.fury.io/gh/barteh%2Freact-withservice.svg)](https://badge.fury.io/gh/barteh%2Freact-withservice) [![Build Status](https://travis-ci.org/barteh/react-withservice.svg?branch=master)](https://travis-ci.org/barteh/react-withservice)

-### An HOC injects and manages observable data like rxjs and other services in a react Component
+### A HOC injects and manages observable data like rxjs and other services in a react Component

 > with using this HOC we can use any data object contains simple primitive (string | Number), complex Object, a function, Promise and rxjs observables in react components.
 > dont worry about subscribes and unsubscribes, this HOC automaticaly manages them.